Susant1544/E-commerce-website/README.md

 # E-commerce-website
-a e-commerce website for men
+A e-commerce website for men.
-used pure html and css with a little bit of bootstrap and javascript only a home page front-end project
+Used pure html and css with a little bit of bootstrap and javascript.
+Only a home page front-end project